 This Statement of Additional Information (the "SAI") is not a prospectus.
-This SAI should be read in conjunction with the Prospectuses for the Goldman Sachs Multi-Strategy Alternatives Fund (the "Fund"), dated February 28, 2025, as they may be further amended and/or supplemented from time to time (the "Prospectuses").
+This SAI should be read in conjunction with the Prospectuses for the Goldman Sachs Absolute Return Tracker Fund, Goldman Sachs Commodity Strategy Fund, Goldman Sachs Managed Futures Strategy Fund, Goldman Sachs Real Estate Securities Fund, Goldman Sachs Global Infrastructure Fund, Goldman Sachs U.S. Equity Dividend and Premium Fund, Goldman Sachs International Equity Dividend and Premium Fund, Goldman Sachs U.S. Tax-Managed Equity Fund, and Goldman Sachs International Tax-Managed Equity Fund, each dated April 30, 2025, as they may be further amended and/or supplemented from time to time (the "Prospectuses").
 The Prospectuses may be obtained without charge from Goldman Sachs & Co.
-LLC by calling the telephone numbers or writing to one of the addresses listed below, or from institutions ("Intermediaries") acting on behalf of their customers.
+LLC by calling the applicable telephone number, or writing to one of the addresses, listed below or from institutions ("Intermediaries") acting on behalf of their customers.

-The audited financial statements and related report of PricewaterhouseCoopers LLP, independent registered public accounting firm for the Fund, contained in the Fund's Form N-CSR for the most recent fiscal year end, are incorporated herein by reference in the section titled "FINANCIAL STATEMENTS."
-No other portions of the Fund's Form N-CSR are incorporated by reference herein.
-The Fund's financial information may be obtained upon request and without charge by calling Goldman Sachs & Co.
-LLC toll-free at 1-800-526-7384 (for Class A, Class C and Investor Shareholders) or 1-800-621-2550 (for Institutional, Class R6 and Class P Shareholders).
+The audited financial statements and related report of PricewaterhouseCoopers LLP, independent registered public accounting firm for each Fund, contained in the Funds' Form N-CSR for the most recent fiscal year end, are incorporated herein by reference in the section titled "FINANCIAL STATEMENTS."
+No other portions of the Funds' Form N-CSR are incorporated by reference herein.
+The Funds' financial information may be obtained upon request and without charge by calling Goldman Sachs & Co.
+LLC toll-free at 1-800-526-7384 (for Class A, Class C, Investor and Class R Shareholders) or 1-800-621-2550 (for Class R6, Institutional, Service and Class P Shareholders).